DawChihLiou/DawChihLiou/README.md

 ✏️ I enjoy writing about software development.
 Especially the little things that can unf__k our daily work and hopefully give people aha moments.

-🌱 I'm currently learning GraphQL.
+🌱 I'm currently learning AI engineering.
 It's been fun!

 ### 🔧 Technologies I'm passionate about